itsRkator/itsrkator/README.md

 ### 👨🏻‍💻 &nbsp;About Me

-💡 &nbsp;I like to explore new technologies and develop software solutions and quick hacks.\
+💡 &nbsp; I like to explore new technologies and develop software solutions and quick hacks.\
-🎓 &nbsp;B.Tech in Computer Science and Engineering from [National Institute of Technology, Andhra Pradesh](https://www.nitandhra.ac.in).\
+🎓 &nbsp; B.Tech in Computer Science and Engineering from [National Institute of Technology, Andhra Pradesh](https://www.nitandhra.ac.in).\
-🌱 &nbsp;I'm on track for learning more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
+🌱 &nbsp; I'm on track to learn more about Artificial Intelligence, Systems Design, and Cloud Architecture.\
-✍️ &nbsp;In my free time, I explore new technologies, practice problem solving and Listen soft-music.\
+✍️ &nbsp; In my free time, I explore new technologies, practice problem-solving solving and like to listen soft-music.\

 <img alt="Developer sitting at System" src="https://github.com/7oSkaaa/7oSkaaa/blob/main/Images/Right_Side.gif?raw=true" align="right"/>